brandonmarshal/lsx-demo-theme/logs/week48/logs-week48-day4.md

 -   **Created 14 new page-build issues** under LS-1596 (Contact thank-you, Search Results, 404, Development, Hosting, Support, AI Services, WordPress, WooCommerce, AI Solutions, Team, Culture, History, AI Mega Page) — all correctly parented, labelled, and assigned to Core & depth
 -   Normalised labels, priority, and estimates across the new issues to match the existing page-build pattern
 -   Planning phase confirmed complete — no missing pages, no duplicates remaining; ready to move into execution
 ---

 ## Time Logs

 -   2.0 hrs - Reviewing the comments from Copilot and Coderabbit and validate them, then applied them into the PR.
 Also had a meeting with Zared to go over the PR.
 -   2.20 hrs - Working on LS-2341 and completed the Project planning.
+-   4.0 hrs - Completed LS-2341 and opened the PR, I will review it and make any improvement to it and then request Zared's review.

 ---